6 Day West Kimberley Adventure

 Departing Fitzroy Crossing, we travel into the Wunaamin Miliwundi Ranges and the adventure of Tunnel Creek, a cave system carved through the Napier Range, discover stalactites and a large variety of wildlife.
 Also learn the legend of Jandamarra, an Aboriginal freedom fighter who used the tunnel as a hideout in the late 1800’s.
-After lunch, we set up camp in Windjana Gorge National Park then spend the afternoon exploring this majestic oasis in the outback where we search for freshwater crocodiles, bird life and bushtucker.
-In the evening, settle down for a delicious campfire dinner under the famous Kimberley night sky.
+In the afternoon, we continue towards the Gibb River Road, reaching Silent Grove in time to set up camp and settle down for a delicious campfire dinner under the famous Kimberley night sky.
 (BLD)

 Day 3 Adcock Gorge & Galvans Gorge